Tag Archives: multiple intelligences

 Kindergarten Readiness – Nature Smart Activities for Kids

 Any day is great for kindergarten readiness no matter if it’s sunny, windy, rainy, warm or cold.
 Weekends sometimes have more time for nature activities but we can encourage and help children to be nature-smart every single day of the week.
 (Nature-smart is the child-friendly version of naturalist intelligence, part of multiple intelligences.)
-Following is a list of a few suggestions for nature-smart fun:
+Following is … Continue reading Kindergarten Readiness – Nature Smart Activities for Kids

 Kindergarten Readiness – Body-Smart Activities for Kids